Research shows severity of tinnitus is related to emotional processing

-A recent study out of the University of Illinois revealed not only that those who have tinnitus process emotional sounds differently than those who do not have tinnitus, but also that among those who have tinnitus, there are significant differences in which regions of the brain are used when processing emotions.
+A study out of the University of Illinois revealed not only that those who have tinnitus process emotional sounds differently than those who do not have tinnitus, but also that among those who have tinnitus, there are significant differences in which regions of the brain are used when processing emotions.

-Not a disease in and of itself, tinnitus is a symptom of another underlying health condition or the result of trauma such as exposure to loud noise or ototoxic medications.
+Not a disease in and of itself, tinnitus is usually a symptom of another underlying health condition or the result of trauma such as exposure to loud noise or ototoxic medications.
 Basically, tinnitus is the perception of sound such as ringing or buzzing in one or both ears when no sound is present.
 And that perception of sound means that the brain is a key player in the presence and severity of tinnitus.

 "We are trying to understand how the brain adapts to having tinnitus for a very long time," said Fatima Husain, University of Illinois speech and hearing science and neuroscience professor who led the research team.